BittieTasks/BittieTasks/legal/terms-of-service.md

 - Supervise or control how tasks are performed
 - Guarantee the quality, safety, or legality of any services
 - Provide insurance coverage for task-related incidents
+- Permit or facilitate any childcare services
-- Act as a childcare agency or employment agency
+- Act as a childcare agency, babysitting service, or employment agency

 ## 5. USER RESPONSIBILITIES